|

 an university.

-- In a nutshell, today's French
+In a nutshell, today's French

 system includes three kinds of entities :

-- 84 Universities : free, no selection, no money, no connexion
+84 Universities : free, no selection, no money, no connexion

-with the job market, too crowded, cut off from the real world
+with the job market, too crowded, cut off from the real world;

-- Around 250 Grandes Ecoles : generally free, most very selective,
+Around 250 Grandes Ecoles : generally free, most very selective,

 adequately funded, well adapted to the job market, not enough

-research, too small, forming a new aristocracy
+research, too small, the best of them forming a new aristocracy;

-- A handful of large state
+A handful of large state

 research organizations (CNRS, INSERM, CEA, etc) : forming